 The Mulberry Maid is an English Country Dance.
-It was published by John Playford in 1670 in The Dancing Master, 4th ed..
-It was interpreted by Charles Bolton in 2000.
+It was published by John Playford (website) in 1670 in The Dancing Master, 4th ed..
+It was interpreted by Charles Bolton (website) in 2000 and published in Retreads Vol.8.
 It is a proper Duple Minor dance.
-The dance lasts 96 bars.
+It is a multipart dance.
+The minor set lasts 96 bars.

 The 1. cu. cast off below the 2. cu. lead up all four hands a Breast; then all four hands half round, then right and left with your Partners till the 1. cu. come into the 2. cu. place.